Silverzonegames/docs/policies/privacy.md

 # Information Silverzone collects
-Silverzone does not intentionally collect information or track it's users, however the website does collect information using the Microsoft Azure cloud platform, as the website is hosted on Azure infrastructure.
+Silverzone does not intentionally collect information or track it's users, however the website does collect information using the Microsoft Azure ("Azure") cloud platform, as the website is hosted on Azure infrastructure.

 ## What data Silverzone collects
 Silverzone collects metrics about page requests and data transfer, as that information is shown in the Azure portal for the website and cannot be disabled.
-The information collected can not be associated to an user.
+The information collected can not be associated to any user.

 ## How Silverzone uses collected data
-Silverzone does not use the collected data in any way.
+Silverzone uses the data collected by Azure infrastructure to measure the service capacity

 # About this policy